mmalik17/mmalik17/README.md

 -	Data pipeline tools: Airflow, Pentaho, Oracle Goldengate
 -	Google Cloud Platform : BigQuery, Looker Studio, Dataflow, Dataprep, etc

-✍ On my GitHub, you'll find a collection of personal projects and contributions to open-source projects that I've worked on.
-These range from exploratory data analytics, dashboard creation, and machine learning model development.
-I'm always looking for new challenges and opportunities to collaborate with others on interesting projects.

 💬 If you're interested in working together or have any questions about my work, feel free to reach out.

 😄 Thanks for stopping by, and happy coding!